William Loren Katz: Black Legacy

 Klappentext

-From the arrival of the first enslaved Africans in New Amsterdam in 1609 to the Harlem Renaissance to the first Black mayor of New York City to the impact of the Black Lives Matter movement, here is the complete and newly updated history of Black Americans in New York.
-First published in 1997, Black Legacy reasserts the essential work of teacher and historian William Loren Katz, who was committed to documenting and uplifting the stories of Black Americans’ courage and creativity, resilience and rebellion.
-In his new introduction, Herb Boyd writes that Katz’s oeuvre, “represents the full tableau of Black accomplishments and aspirations.”
-A new chapter brings the book up to the present day, considering the impact #BLM, the economy, and changing cultural and political influences have had on Black New Yorkers.
+From the arrival of the first enslaved Africans in New Amsterdam in 1609 to the Harlem Renaissance to the impact of #BLM, here is a concise and newly updated history of Black Americans in New York for readers 12 and up.
+Black Legacy reasserts the essential work of teacher and historian William Loren Katz, who was committed to documenting and uplifting the stories of Black Americans’ courage and creativity, resilience and rebellion, especially for younger readers.
+A new introduction gives context to Katz's “full tableau of Black accomplishments and aspirations,” and a new chapter brings the book up to the present day, considering the changing economic, cultural and political influences on Black New Yorkers.
+Black Legacy includes, chronologically,

-Written with economy and flair, Black Legacy is a fascinating read, a necessary teaching tool, and a great addition to the literature of the history of New York state and of Black America.
+Written with economy and flair, Black Legacy is a fascinating read, a necessary teaching tool, and a great addition to the literature of the Black history of New York and of America.